Stock market today: Asian shares mostly lower, tracking Wall Street retreat

 PulteGroup rose 1.9%, and D.R.
 Horton gained 1.6%.

-In other trading Wednesday, U.S. benchmark crude oil rose 29 cents to $71.48 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude oil rose 20 cents to $71.39 per barrel in electronic trading on the New York Mercantile Exchange.
+It gave up 74 cents to $71.19 per barrel on Tuesday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.